-- Support the weight of your arms.
 If you do not support the weight of your arms, you will put unnecessary strain on your neck and shoulders.

-- Keep your head sitting straight up.
 Do not let it hang or crane your neck to see your computer screen, as it strains your neck and can hurt your spinal cord over time.

-- Do not slouch.
 Many people have poor posture and will slouch at their desks, especially after having worked for hours.
 However, slouching puts excessive pressure on the discs and vertebrae of your back.
 Move your chair in as close to your desk as possible so you do not need to lean forward to see the screen.
 Use the back of your chair to keep your back straight while you are working.

-- Put the screen directly in front of you.
 The top of the monitor should not be higher than eye level.
 Additionally, you should keep the keyboard directly in front of the monitor so you do not always need to turn your head and neck to work.

-- Hold the phone up to your ear.
 Many people will trap the phone between their ear and shoulder to keep their hands free and complete other work, but it’s bad for your neck and shoulder.

-- Keep your mouse close to the keyboard.
 Always needing to reach to get to the mouse will put unnecessary strain on your shoulders and arms.

-- Do not keep the computer monitor too close to your face, as it will put a strain on your eyes.
+Doing so will put a strain on your eyes.
 Your computer screen should sit at least an arm’s length away from your eyes.
 If you are having trouble seeing, it’s easy to make your font bigger.

-- Avoid glare from your screen.
 Keep your computer from sitting in front of a window or bright background.
 It causes eye strain.

-- Give your eyes a break.
 If you work long hours in front of a monitor, it is easy to let the day pass and end up spending hours staring at your screen.
 Rest your eyes periodically.
 Look away from the screen and at objects at a distance for several seconds.

-- Do not let your feet dangle.
 Your feet should comfortably sit flat on the floor.
 If your legs are not long enough to reach the floor, get a footrest or lower your chair.

 Keep these suggestions in mind, but do what you can do move away from the desk throughout the day.
 Your blood circulation needs some activity, and long hours at a desk can prevent your blood from moving.